-Continuing from our shoot in part 1 where we now have perfect color in camera, the next thing is to control the direction of light.
+Continuing from part 1 where we now have perfect color in camera, the next thing is to control the direction of light.
 Many photographers shoot portraits using Natural Light, and this approach can be absolutely beautiful when we also control light direction.
 Instead of using light coming in from a haphazard direction with no control, if we instead control the direction, we’ll get eyes and skin to pop.
 It’s key to making more professional looking images.

 Watch this video…